palantir/dialogue/dialogue-clients/metrics.md

 ### client
 General client metrics produced by dialogue.
 These metrics are meant to be applicable to all conjure clients without being implementation-specific.
-- `client.response` tagged `channel-name`, `service-name` (timer): Request time, note that this does not include time spent reading the response body.
+- `client.response` tagged `channel-name`, `service-name`, `endpoint` (timer): Request time, note that this does not include time spent reading the response body and only includes successful requests.
-- `client.response.error` tagged `channel-name`, `service-name`, `reason` (meter): Rate of errors received by reason and service-name.
+- `client.response.error` tagged `channel-name`, `service-name`, `endpoint`, `reason` (meter): Rate of errors received by reason, service-name and endpoint-name.
 Currently only errors with reason `IOException` are reported.
 - `client.deprecations` tagged `service-name` (meter): Rate of deprecated endpoints being invoked.

 ### dialogue.balanced